mdmtk/docs/edge/source/guide/csp/batterymgr.md

 Parm value input rules:

 * The input value must be an integer between 0 and 65535
-* Setting this parm to 0 indicates no change or not applicable
+* Setting this parm to 0 (or the absence of this parm from the XML) indicates no change or not applicable

 ###Battery Percentage Decommissioned Threshold
 Pivotal parm: No